Riviera (hotel and casino): Live entertainment

 Liberace provided the Riviera's opening-night entertainment, while actress Joan Crawford mingled with guests.
 Liberace was paid $50,000 a week to perform at the Riviera, a record salary for Las Vegas entertainers at the time.
 The resort included a dinner theatre known as the Clover Room, seating 550 people.
 It was renamed the Versailles Theatre in 1960.
 The property also included the Starlight Lounge.

 Several entertainers made their Las Vegas debut at the Riviera, including Orson Welles in 1956, Barbra Streisand (as opening act for Liberace) in 1963, and Engelbert Humperdinck in 1969.
 Other notable entertainers throughout the Riviera's history included Ed Sullivan, Red Skelton, Tony Bennett, Patti Page, Louis Armstrong, Eddie Fisher, Debbie Reynolds, Tony Orlando, Bobby Vinton, Charo, Harry Belafonte, Liza Minnelli, Ricci Martin, and Shecky Greene.

 Mitzi Gaynor signed a contract with the Riviera in 1966 and performed her stage show in 4-week residencies twice annually from 1966 through 1972.

 In 1967, singer Ann-Margret signed an entertainment contract with the Riviera, and also married Roger Smith there.
 Five years later, actress Olivia Hussey and Dean Paul Martin (son of Dean Martin) would also hold their wedding at the resort.

 Sam Distefano was the resort's head of entertainment during the 1980s, and eventually teamed up comedians Bob Hope and George Burns for their first performance together.
+He also booked Liza Minnelli, Luciano Pavarotti, and Frank Sinatra (whom Distefano signed for a 2-year exclusive deal).
+Distefano's son, Michael Distefano, brought Douglas Mac-Valley's Brazilian Globe of Death Motorcycle Spectacular specialty act from the Playboy Hotel and Casino in Atlantic City, to be featured in the resort's $10M award-winning, 22-year-running "Splash" production show extravaganza (created and produced by Jeff Kutash and associate-produced by the senior Distefano), that sold out nightly and generated over $1B in ticket sale revenue as one of the city's most successful and longest running shows in its history.
+Both Distefanos permanently resided in their own high-roller penthouses atop the north and south Mediterranean towers of the iconic resort for 12 years.
+It was in 1988 that Distefano and the hotel's C.E.O.
+Arthur Waltzman, brought in Steve Schirripa (who was a bouncer at the 'Shark Club,' one of the city's popular nightclubs) to manage the hotel's comedy club (Bud Friedman's 'An Evening At The Improv').
+After Distefano retired, he appointed the soon-to-be-Soprano's-star, his successor as head of the property's entertainment department.
 Future actor Steve Schirripa worked as entertainment director during the 1990s.

 Singer Frank Sinatra performed at the Riviera several times in the early 1990s.
 After his performances, he would stay in a high roller suite in the Monte Carlo Tower, which was redesigned to his liking.
 Following his death in 1998, the hotel dedicated the room in his honor, renaming it the Frank Sinatra Suite.